aristanetworks/atd-public/topologies/datacenter/labguides/source/vxlan.rst

       .. note:: The TTL in the ping outputs above.
-Even though .202 is many switches away, it appears locally connected and has the same TTL as the ping to .1.
-It's also interesting to realize that due to MLAG hashing of both the ARP requests and ping packet flows that pings to the SVI addresses of .2 & .3 may or may not work.
-Do you know why?
+Even though .202 is many switches away, it appears locally connected and has the same TTL as the ping to .1

    2. Host 1 MAC/ARP information